greghendershott/frog/README.md

 title = My Awesome Blog
 author = The Unknown Author

+# Show a homepage link in the navbar?
+show-homepage-link? = false
+# If so, what text to show for it?
+homepage-link = Home

 # Pattern for blog post permalinks
 # Optional: Default is "/{year}/{month}/{title}.html".
 # Here's an example of the Jekyll "pretty" style: